Start here

 TDD as a Management Technique Revisited

 I still think TDD is a Taylorian construct.
-But I now care less about the ritual and more about a deeper idea - thinking about evaluation and testing before we write code.
+What I care about now is thinking about testing and evaluation before writing code.

 -